azothjs/azoth/docs/index.md

 layout: home

 hero:
-  name: "Azoth"
+  name: Freedom
-#   text: "Familiar Syntax, Infinite Possibilities"
+  text: Every Web API at your finger tips, a rush of raw power.
-  tagline: "Hypermedia UI/X Library for the Web Platform"
+  tagline: No&nbsp;State.
+No&nbsp;Renderer.
+No&nbsp;Context.
+No&nbsp;Framework.
+No&nbsp;Render&nbsp;Tree.
+No&nbsp;DSL.
+No&nbsp;Limits...
 #   tagline: The web is fun again
   actions:
     - theme: brand